paarthenon/variant/docu/docs/intro.md

 ---
 > _**Variant** is a language feature disguised as a library._

 Variant aims to bring the experience of [variant types](https://dev.realworldocaml.org/variants.html) to TypeScript.
-Variant types, a.k.a. [discriminated unions](https://basarat.gitbook.io/typescript/type-system/discriminated-unions) in the TypeScript world, are an excellent tool for describing and handling flexible domain models and tiny DSLs.
+Variant types, a.k.a. [discriminated unions](https://basarat.gitbook.io/typescript/type-system/discriminated-unions) in the TypeScript world, are an excellent tool for describing and handling flexible domains and problem spaces.
 However, because [*"TypeScript instead builds on JavaScript patterns as they exist today"*](http://web.archive.org/web/20191018040436/https://www.typescriptlang.org/docs/handbook/advanced-types.html#discriminated-unions) using them as-is can result in tedious and fragile code.
 This project addresses that by providing well-typed, fluent, and expressive tools to safely do away with the boilerplate.

 [🧠 Click here to jump straight to the API Reference](api.md)